Montana Board of Crime Control (MBCC)

 8. Victim impact panels; and

-9. Court Appointed Special Advocates working directly with child victims of crime or coordinating volunteers.
+9. Court Appointed Special Advocates working directly with child victims of crime or coordinating volunteers that work directly with child victims of crime.

 GrantWatch ID#: 178445